Why ecological restoration matters

 - Be able to identify common stressors to ecosystems (changing climate, arrival of a non-native species, disease outbreaks, etc. and the relationship between multiple stressors) and human disturbances.

 The natural resource stewardship degree requires completion of 30 credits, including 14 credits of required core coursework, 10 credits in the focus area (ecological restoration), and 6 credits of electives.
-This is a coursework-only degree and does not require completion of a thesis.
+This is a coursework-intensive degree and does not require completion of a thesis.

-Specialization Option: Ecological Restoration
+Specialization Courses: Ecological Restoration

 Electives (complete a minimum of 6 credits)